Live Broadcast

 Neurontin can be used during the first trimester of pregnancy if necessary.

-If you become pregnant and have epilepsy, it is essential not to stop taking your medicine without first consulting your doctor, as this may worsen your condition.
-The worsening of your epilepsy may put both you and your unborn baby at risk.
+If you become pregnant and have epilepsy, it is important that you do not stop taking your medicine without first talking to your doctor, as this may cause your seizures to return.
+The return of your seizures may harm both you and your unborn baby.

-In a study reviewing data from women in Nordic countries who took gabapentin in the first 3 months of pregnancy, there was no increased risk of birth defects or problems with brain function development (neurodevelopmental disorders).
-However, babies of women who took gabapentin during pregnancy had a higher risk of low birth weight and premature birth.
+In a study that reviewed data from women in Nordic countries who took gabapentin in the first 3 months of pregnancy, there was no increased risk of birth defects or problems with brain development (neurodevelopmental disorders).
+However, babies born to women who took gabapentin during pregnancy had a higher risk of low birth weight and premature birth.

 If taken during pregnancy, gabapentin may cause withdrawal symptoms in newborns.
-This risk may be higher when gabapentin is taken concomitantly with opioid analgesics (pain relief medicines).
+This risk may be higher when gabapentin is taken with opioid painkillers (drugs for intense pain treatment).

-Gabapentin, the active ingredient in Neurontin, passes into breast milk.
-It is not recommended to breastfeed while taking Neurontin, as the effect on the baby is unknown.
+Gabapentin, the active substance in Neurontin, passes into breast milk.
+Breast-feeding is not recommended while taking Neurontin, as the effect on the baby is unknown.

 Fertility

 Neurontin may cause dizziness, drowsiness, and fatigue.
-Do not drive, operate heavy machinery, or engage in other potentially hazardous activities until you know if this medicine affects your ability to perform other activities.
+Do not drive, operate heavy machinery, or engage in other potentially hazardous activities until you know whether this medicine affects your ability to perform these activities.

 Epilepsy, the recommended dose is